 Typical Wattages for Different Air Fryers?

-During this article I will talk about bucket/ basket style air fryers, as well as air fryer ovens.
+During this article I will talk about bucket/ basket style air fryers (originally conceived to replace the deep fryer), as well as air fryer ovens.
 If you have no idea what I am talking about, you can read THIS article that will explain everything.